Content created: 050721

 Access rights.
 A tremendous number of additional contrasts follow from this difference in population density.
 For example, in an agricultural community there must be clear understandings about who is entitled to which land, which water, and which harvests, about who is supposed to work on which crops.
 And there must be people empowered to do something about it if the understandings are violated.
 An agricultural community typically needs a more elaborate organization of political power than does a foraging band.

 Immobility.
 Besides being generally larger, agricultural populations are comparatively immobile.
+Foragers, in contrast, can rarely remain permanently in the same location.
 [Note 1] If a foraging band or even individual has a conflict with another, it is sometimes possible to move into a new territory at least for a while.
 If an agricultural group (a family, say) finds itself in conflict with its neighbors, it is not so easy to move.
 The crops are tied to the ground in a complex planting-and-harvesting cycle (with something growing or in storage all the time), and equipment necessary to farming (millstones, winnowing baskets, plows) is often heavy or bulky and cannot easily be transported.
 Even as living near each other leads to conflicts, not being able to move freely makes it imperative that these conflicts be resolved!

 photo by DKJ

 Even small, relatively autonomous communities of the Neolithic world must therefore have had various kinds of peace-keeping (and war-making!) arrangements; otherwise the inhabitants would readily have been driven back into foraging bands that could move away from each other.
 In historically known agricultural communities of this scale (such as the Hopi and other Pueblo peoples of the American Southwest) we see the development of ethical systems and of political offices with important peace-making functions, even though we do not necessarily see strongly coercive power in the hands of designated leaders.